Free Scaling Retail Business Guide

 Mobile Optimization

 If you are the owner of an online store, then you probably use analytics and know that mobile traffic prevails over desktop traffic.
 In this regard, the question of why an eCommerce site needs a mobile version does not arise.
 But here comes another one – what solution to choose?
-Mobile look can be implemented differently.
+Mobile optimization can be implemented differently.
 More precisely, there are four options to get a mobile appearance: mobile website, responsive design, mobile application and PWA.
 If your online store does not have a version for smartphones yet, it’s time to dive into the problem and choose the best option for your business.

 According to Statista, 61% of online shoppers worldwide have made at least one purchase using their mobile devices in the past six months.